 One set of restrooms is located just beyond the main entrance to Pandora, and another set is near Satu'li Canteen.
 As parents, we know this is VITAL information.

 Are you preparing to visit Pandora — The World of Avatar?
 What are you looking forward to the most?
-Will you be visiting during the Extra Magic Hours that are available exclusively to Disney World Resort hotel guests?
 Let us know in the comments below and share any questions you have!